Outdoor Risk Examination

 Getting Lost—exploring an unfamiliar environment alone

 On every group outing we have an adult in the front, middle and back of the group.
 There are always stragglers and children that love to run ahead.
 They are children!
 Each of us learns in his own way.
 Teachers and Parent Helpers are constantly counting kids to make sure we have eyes on everyone.
 This is why our 5:1 ratio is very important.
 But there is much value in allowing a child to explore at his own pace, without an adult hovering and watching his every move.
 It’s also great for students to get to know their environment.
 This is why we take similar hikes each week in the same location (especially for the younger students), over the course of a semester, so students can get to know the trails and know how to come back after a little free-exploration.

 We only accept respect toward peers and the environment because we want our school to be a community where everyone feels safe and included.
 We do our very best to create an environment where students are free to explore, learn, and create in their own unique way, with gentle guidance from knowledgeable adults.
 And I invite you, the parent, to join us as we learn and grow as a community.
 I would love to discuss any concerns you may have or specific needs for your child.
 Please contact me to set up a time to meet in person or chat over the phone.

-To comply with liability insurance, I ask that you fill out the legal waiver when you register your child for classes.
-This waiver in no way lessens the responsibility of our teachers to create the safest outdoor learning environment possible.
+To comply with liability insurance, we ask that you fill out the legal waiver when you register your child for classes.
+This waiver is given to us by our insurance, but in no way lessens the responsibility of our teachers to create the safest outdoor learning environment possible.
 We truly value your friendship and trust and promise to care for your children to the very best of our ability.